pulumi/pulumi-hugo/themes/default/content/blog/pulumi-ai-new/index.md

 title: "From AI Prompt to Cloud Infrastructure in 30 Seconds"
 allow_long_title: true
 authors: ["luke-hoban", "aaron-friel"]
-meta_desc: "Using Pulumi AI with `pulumi new` and the Deploy with Pulumi button to deploy infrastructure from a natural language prompt in jsut a few clicks"
+meta_desc: "Using Pulumi AI with `pulumi new` and the Deploy with Pulumi button to deploy infrastructure from a natural language prompt in just a few clicks"
 date: "2023-12-20T15:00:00-08:00"
 meta_image: "aiquestion.png"
 tags: